Coldcard/firmware/hardware/README.md

 `bom-mark3b.xlsx`

-All the parts used in the Coldcard are detailed in this spreadsheet file.
+The parts used in the Coldcard are detailed in this spreadsheet file.

-All the parts could be bought on Digikey, and where we know it, we've included the Digikey SKU.
+All of them could be bought on Digikey, and where we know it, we've included the Digikey SKU.

 Not included are these minor bits: